Mould, your home and your health

 It is good to remove mould as soon as it appears.
 This may take some effort.
 Remember that mould is likely to return unless you also take steps to treat the cause of the problem (see above).

 If you rent your home and have taken measures to ensure the building is properly ventilated and mould is still growing, you should raise the issue with the owner or real estate agent.
 Addressing mould issues promptly is crucial for both tenants and homeowners.
 Mould problems left unattended can lead to a decrease in the value of your home.
 If you’re a renter, it’s important to inform the owner or real estate agent about any mould concerns to ensure they take necessary actions.
 For homeowners, maintaining a mould-free environment is key to preserving the value of your home.
 Timely maintenance and prevention of mould issues can enhance your home’s appeal to potential buyers or renters, ultimately contributing to a higher value of your home.
-So, addressing mould issues promptly is not only about your well-being but also an investment in the “value of your home.”
+By addressing mould issues promptly, you not only protect your health and comfort but also see what your home is really worth in the eyes of prospective occupants or buyers.

 How can I remove mould from my home?